dimahajajlah/Final_Project/README.md

 Because of the recent epidemic conditions, it was difficult to go out to play Ping Pong in the playgrounds, so programming a model of it today is fun.

+# Classes Description
+1)	GamePanel class:
+This class creates a rectangular playing board according to the lengths set, and creates a playing rackets and a ball. it  also shows the rackets and the ball and moves them

 Advanced Programming Lab